xinye1/xlTools/README.md

 ```

 ## Note to self

-Before install `RODBC` on Ubuntu some packages need to be installed:
+Before install `RODBC` on Linux some packages need to be installed:

 ```bash
 sudo apt-get install libiodbc2-dev unixodbc unixodbc-dev